 I have been looking for a helpful video and/or visual aide on the MET for you.

 I have found a few videos from physical therapists, which actually do include the MET, however the explanations aren’t great, and for some reason it’s lumped in with other exercises.

 MET is not something you do for exercise, although it certainly can strengthen the muscles you’re using as a side effect.

 I know this is not the easiest thing to understand– you definitely need a trained PT to show you how to do it.
-The point of this post is mainly to show you what you’re looking for, so you don’t waste time on a PT like my second PT!
+The point of this post is mainly to show you what you’re looking for from a physical therapist.

-I know this is a bit complicated, but I hope this post can at least get you pointed in the right direction.
+I know these concepts are a bit complicated, but I hope this post can at least get you pointed in the right direction.
 I definitely value your feedback about what sorts of posts are helpful for not, as I try to clarify my explanations.

 Here are a few links you might find helpful: